clementvtrd/clementvtrd/README.md

 ## About Me

 I'm a French developer currently working at [Le Petit Vapoteur](https://www.lepetitvapoteur.com) building robust applications.
 I’ve specialized in the **Symfony** and **React** ecosystems to create useful and maintainable tools.
 I mostly work to spoil my two cats, Zig & Zag (nicknamed *Zig-Zag* because they think nighttime is for chaos 😼).
-When my boss and my cats allow it, I spend time learning **Japanese**.
+When my cats allow it, I spend time learning **Japanese**.
 I've been fascinated by Japanese landscapes since childhood and started learning the language to travel there.

 ## 🛠 Languages & Tools I Use